YQRickWang/PCSC_Non_Linear_Systems/README.md

 Other derived class is derived from TestBase and contain **specific functions (they are already defined)**.
 Test-A, Test-B are examples of such derived class.

 RandomTest is also a class derived from TestBase which is used for user input or reading from txt files. **The dimension of test case should be equal or less than 4**.

+###7.
+TODOs and perspectives

+#### A. Support higher dimension (more than 4)

+Now, our tool only support nonlinear systems equal to (or less than) 4, which involves hard-coding.
+In the future, we may find a way to support higher dimension.

+#### B. Make algoritms more stable

+There are two unstable parts in our program.
+The first is that our program lacks ability detecting inappropriate input.
+This may cause unexpected error.
+We may use exceptions to help us deal with this problem.

+Another part is related to the implementation of algorithms.
+In our implementation, especially newton method for nonlinear systems (2 variables or more), we are using some algorithms to solve **linear systems**.
+We implement such algorithm by ourselves.
+As far, these implementation are not stable enough to consider general problems.
+We are considering using external libraries to improve the stability.
+Also, we implement matrix opeartions by ourselves, which may also encounter some problems.
+We have to deal with the allocated space carefully to avoid memory leak.

+#### C. More friendly user interface

+At present, our user interface is simple and naive.
+We expect to develope a more sophisticated GUI interface.

+#### D. Support various ways of input

+We only support three basic ways to input and they have to follow a certain standard.
+We expect to support more ways to input and make them more easy.